MasonGarza7/selenium-tests/README.md

 ## Logging and Reporting Results:
 - All Python tests have logs available in the console, the log file, and generate the report `python_basics/results/latest_report.html`
-    - Drag and drop the HTML into your browser and you will see the standard pytest report.
+    - Drag and drop the HTML file into your browser and you will see the standard pytest report.
-    - Logs are written in both the console and to the `python_basics/logs/DATE_TIME.log` file.
+    - Logs are written in both the console and to the `python_basics/logs/` folder.
 - All JavaScript tests have logs available in the console, the log file, and generate the report `javascript_basics/results/report/mochawesome.html`
-    - Drag and drop the HTML into your browser and you will see the standard MochaAwesome report.
+    - Drag and drop the HTML file into your browser and you will see the standard MochaAwesome report.
-    - Logs are written in both the console and to the `javascript_basics/results/logs/test_run_DATE_TIME.log` file.
+    - Logs are written in both the console and to the `javascript_basics/results/logs/` folder.
 - All C# tests have logs written.
 Allure reports are only generated when using the `run_tests.ps1` script.
-    - Logs are available in the `csharp_basics/results/logs/` file.
+    - Logs are available in the `csharp_basics/results/logs/` folder.
-    - When using the `run_tests.ps1` script, reports are generated and opened automatically in a chrome browser.
+    - When using the `run_tests.ps1` script, reports are generated and opened automatically in a Chrome browser.
-        - This is because Allure reports generated with `allure generate` are static files that cannot be dragged into web browsers like the other sub-projects as they pose a security risk.
+        - This is because Allure reports generated with `allure generate` are static files that cannot be dragged into web browsers like the other sub-projects due to browser restrictions on local dynamic content.
         - To combat this, I used `allure serve` in the PowerShell script to host a local webserver and open the dynamic report automatically, revealing a standard Allure report.
+- All Ruby tests have logs available in the log file and generate the report `ruby_basics/results/report.html`
+    - Drag and drop the HTML file into your browser and you will see the standard Ruby report
+    - Logs are written to the `ruby_basics/results/logs/` folder.

 ## Screenshot on Failure: